MEET

 About Fungus Gnats

 Fungus gnats are often mistaken for fruit flies, as their adult form looks very similar to a fruit fly.
 Small and winged, you’ll notice them when you shake or move your plant, as they will fly up from the soil.
 These adults are not harmful to your plant (but they are annoying).
-Their larvae, however, live in the soil where it feeds mainly on dead or decaying organic matter, although some species can feed on root hairs and living tender roots.
+Their larvae, however, live in the first two inches of soil where it feeds mainly on dead or decaying organic matter, although some species can feed on root hairs and living tender roots.

 In small numbers, the larvae also shouldn’t damage your plant, but as their numbers increase they can cause root damage and plant decline.
 They can also be more damaging to cuttings and seedlings than to established plants.
 They prefer moist soil, so their presence can also be an indicator that your plants may be staying too moist and you should check the roots for any root rot they may be feeding on.